IbrahimNM/seefood_app/README.md

 4. **Give** the application a permission to Storage.
 5. **Give** the application a permission to Camera.

-> currently, the seefood app needs these permission to functions.
+> currently, the seefood app needs these permissions to run properly.
 On the future this issue will be resolved.